SmallSharpToolsOpenSource/ReactSampleApp/README.md

 The `Kit` provides services which use the classes provided by the `Core` framework.
 This framework also does not use `UIKit` to ensure the framework can be used on multiple platforms.

-## Bindings
+## React Native Bindings

 Within the app the bindings classes use the `RCT_EXPORT_METHOD` macro to export methods to the JavaScriptCore context so that they can be used by JavaScript.
-These methods should use very little code and leverage what is made avaiable by the `Kit` framework where most of the behavior will be implemented.
+These methods should use very little code and leverage what is made available by the `Kit` framework where most of the behavior will be implemented.

 ## Dependency Systems

-On the JavaScript side modules are managed using [npm](https://www.npmjs.com) while often with Xcode projects [CocoaPods](https://cocoapods.org) is used.
+On the JavaScript side modules are managed using [npm](https://www.npmjs.com) and often [CocoaPods](https://cocoapods.org) is used with Xcode projects while [Carthage](https://github.com/Carthage/Carthage) and [SwiftPM](https://swift.org/package-manager/) are other options.
 In addition to setting up and maintaining the dependency graph for the app there will be additional dependencies to manage.
-Manage dependencies effectively it itself a task which requires considerable time and effort.
+Managing dependencies effectively is a discipline which requires considerable time and effort.
 As new releases of the app are prepared dependencies may need to be upgraded or replaced.

 One example is the Facebook SDK for iOS which currently is made up of 3 distinct modules for Core, Login and Sharing features.
-Before the it was a single module and it was necessary to upgrade to the new 3 module system which is not compatible with the legacy module.
-Removing and replacing that dependency takes time and a great deal of knowledge of the app and the SDK to migrate to the new modules.
+Before the SDK was a single module and it was necessary to upgrade to the new 3 module system which is not compatible with the legacy module.
+Removing and replacing that dependency takes time and a great deal of knowledge of the app and SDK to migrate to the new modules.

 Understanding and managing these dependency systems is critical to preparing a high quality app for release.

 ## Testability

 It should be possible to test each framework independently to ensure it functions properly for the supported use cases.
 With testing and versioning it is then possible to manage framework releases which support specific features and address bug fixes and performance optimizations as needed.
-Version 1.1.3 may be a solid, heavily tested, stable release while 1.2.0-beta is still under development and only uses by the development and QA teams.
-Once it is ready it could be promoted to be included in the build of the app and prepared for release.
+Version 1.1.3 may be a solid, heavily tested, stable release while 1.2.0-beta is still under development and only used by the development and QA teams.
+Once the 1.2.0 version is ready it can be promoted and included in the build of the app and prepared for release.

 ## Root Cause Analysis

-When a bug does occur it will be possible to implement a test which reproduces the bug at the lowest possible level and perhaps fix it there with minimal effort.
+When a bug is reported it will be possible to implement a test which reproduces the bug at the lowest possible level and perhaps fix it there with minimal effort.
 The goal will be to fully test frameworks and ensure the required use cases are supported.
 With disciplined QA analysis the level of quality will increase and act as a more reliable foundation for the React Native app.

 By breaking down the app into distinct modules which have enforced boundaries and access controls a root cause analysis could pinpoint and resolve problems with much less effort.
 And once a problem is discovered a future regression can be prevented by putting tests in place.

 ## Increased Focus & Productivity

 With the bulk of the code written in JavaScript and run in the JavaScriptCore context and the Swift code isolated into frameworks the development cycles will be focused and much faster.
 Difficulties which arise with compilers, Xcode and the runtime will be minimized and teams with specific expertise for the necessary languages will be able to apply their knowledge to a limited scope of work.

+Development cycles could be very rapid.
+Within Xcode there will be a distinct build target for the app and each of the frameworks.
+By changing the focus to a specific framework only it will be built by Xcode while ignoring the rest of the code base.

 ---
 Brennan Stehling - Fall 2016